GAS: Generative Avatar Synthesis from a Single Image: A Limitations and future works

 \section{A Limitations and future works}

 Although our method achieves state-of-the-art performance in both novel view and pose synthesis, it is not free from limitations.
-(1) Due to the constraints of current off-the-shelf single-image human mesh recovery methods, we use SMPL \cite{loper2015smpl} to establish geometry and appearance conditions for scalable training.
+(1) Due to the constraints of current off-the-shelf single-image human mesh recovery methods, we use SMPL to establish geometry and appearance conditions for scalable training.
 However, SMPL lacks expressiveness in regions such as the face and hands, resulting in artifacts in these areas.
-Future works could explore scalable solutions inspired by recent efforts, such as regional supervision \cite{xu2024high, zhang2024mimicmotion}.
-(2) While we utilize Stable Video Diffusion (SVD) \cite{blattmann2023stable} to model view and pose synthesis, achieving strong consistency across both spatial and temporal dimensions, some challenges remain.
-Specifically, we occasionally observe degraded frame quality and difficulties in accurately generating complex clothing textures, particularly during significant clothing deformations.
-Addressing the former may involve exploring advanced video generative models, such as Diffusion Transformers \cite{peebles2023scalable, yang2024cogvideox}.
+Future works could explore scalable solutions inspired by recent efforts, such as regional supervision \cite{xu2024high}.
+(2) While we utilize Stable Video Diffusion to model view and pose synthesis, achieving strong consistency across both spatial and temporal dimensions, some challenges remain.
+Specifically, we occasionally observe degradation in fine-grained detail quality and difficulties in accurately generating complex clothing textures, particularly during significant clothing deformations.
+Addressing the former may involve increasing the image resolution and exploring advanced video generative models, such as CogVideoX \cite{yang2024cogvideox}.
 For the latter, leveraging synthetic human datasets with intricate textures presents an exciting avenue for future research.